toto-a/toto-a.github.io/_posts/2024-06-09-Modern-Transformers.md

 Indeed, however the main caracteristics of transformers, the Multi-Head Self Attention and in particular Self Attention encodes no positional information which makes it permutation invariant.

-So to remedy to this problem, and introduce a notion of structure, we use positional encodings.
+So to remedy to this problem, and introduce a notion of order, we use positional encodings.

-Sinusoid position embeddings as described in the vanilla transformer paper [[1]](#references) :
+For Sinusoid position embeddings as described in the vanilla transformer paper [[1]](#references) :

 Formally they can be written as :

 $$ PE_{(i,2j)}= sin(\frac{i}{10000^\frac{2j}{d_{model}}}) $$
 $$ PE_{(i,2j+1)}= cos(\frac{i}{10000^\frac{2j}{d_{model}}}) $$

-where i is the position index and j the dimension index
+where i is the position index and j the dimension index between 0 to $$ d_{model} /2  -1 $$

+{% include codeHeader.html %}
 ```python

 class PositionEmbeddings(nn.Module) :